jcallerame/palindromes/README.md

 ## Building and running

-To build, make sure gradle is installed, and type:
+To build and run unit tests, make sure gradle is installed, and type:
 ```
 gradle build
 ```